filipecaixeta/cncwebsim/README.md

 ## Problems?
 If you found a bug plese submit [here](https://github.com/filipecaixeta/cncwebsim/issues) or send me an email.

-## License
-I still have to choose one, so before doing anything, contact me.

 ## Author
 Visit my personal website at [http://filipecaixeta.github.io/](http://filipecaixeta.github.io/).